venksrid001/cowrie/project-requirement.md

 Permissions to edit files and save them should be properly reflected when an attacker tries to edit a file.
 For example, nano when editing a file can also let the user know whenever a file is read only or not.
 Henceforth we plan to implement a text editor that is reflective of permissions enabled on a file, to not permanent changes to be made to a file regardless of the permissions enabled on a specific file.
 Concrete and clear error messages should be displayed to the user when attempting to edit a read-only file for example, with Nano it cearly displays upon the bottom of the file that the user is editing a read-only file, and this message is highlighted in orange.
 Making sure the user is immediately aware of the permissions enabled on the file that they are editing.

 Requirements that are in place to ensure satisfactory output for the whoami command for Cowrie are as follows.
 The Cowrie should keep a log of all commands executed by the attacker whether they are supported or not, this should also log the user that the attacker is currently logged in as at that point of time.
 The whoami command should accurately print out the username/alias that the attacker has decided to go by.
-There aren't many usages or functionalities to do with the whoami command, however it is imperative for our iteration of the Cowrie honeypot that the whoami can dynamically represent the current use state of the cowrie.
+There are not many usages or functionalities to do with the whoami command, however it is imperative for our iteration of the Cowrie honeypot that the whoami can dynamically represent the current use state of the cowrie.

 ### 3.4 Performance requirements